Just moved to Belgium? Make your new life as an expat easier by downloading these top 10 must-have apps in Belgium onto your phone.

 - For Good – measure and improve your ecological footprint

-Belgium has some great places to visit, including the picture-perfect Bruges and the modern port city of Antwerp.
+There are some great places to visit in Belgium, including the picture-perfect Bruges and the modern port city of Antwerp.
 But the country is also conveniently located near some of Europe’s best destinations.
 World-famous cities like Amsterdam, Paris, London, and Berlin are only a train ride away, and Belgium is a great base to explore the continent.
 Omio is a travel app that will help you find tickets and information for your next trip.
 It lists a variety of international transport options, including trains, planes, and buses.
 The app will also alert you to any discounts on your favorite routes, meaning you’ll never miss out on great ticket deals.

 Other must-have Belgian travel apps: